Test your cloud knowledge with these CCSP sample questions [updated 2022]

-- A list of security controls are to be audited
+- A list of security controls to be audited

 - Results of the audit, findings and recommendations

-- Required level of information for the organization or client being audited in order to understand and agree with the focus, scope and type of assessment that is to be performed
+- Required level of information for the organization or client being audited to understand and agree with the focus, scope and type of assessment that is to be performed

 - The projected cost of audit and auditor credentials

 Answer: 3.
-Required level of information for the organization or client being audited in order to understand and agree with the focus, scope and type of assessment that is to be performed
+Required level of information for the organization or client being audited to understand and agree with the focus, scope and type of assessment that is to be performed

 - General objectives and focus statement